mitcho/shibboleth/readme.txt

 blog into your existing identity management infrastructure using a [Shibboleth][] Service Provider.

-WordPress can be configure so that all standard login requests will be sent to your configured Shibboleth Identity Provider or Discovery Service.
+WordPress can be configured so that all standard login requests will be sent to your configured Shibboleth Identity Provider or Discovery Service.
 Upon successful authentication, a new WordPress account will be automatically provisioned for the user if one does not already exist.
 User attributes